O6lvl4/langchainjs-mock-language-model/README.md

 ## Configuration

-The `MockLanguageModel` class accepts an object with optional mock functions for each method of the `BaseLanguageModel` class.
+The `MockLanguageModel` class provides a static `from` method that accepts an object with optional mock functions for each method of the `BaseLanguageModel` class.
 You can provide custom implementations for these methods based on your testing or development requirements.

 The available mock functions are: